dvy246/data-warehouse-project/README.md

 ---
 ---

+## 📊 BI Reproting

+-  The dashboards are present in this repository  https://github.com/dvy246/tableau-project.git

 ## Apache Airflow Setup and Usage

 This project utilizes Apache Airflow for orchestrating the data warehouse ETL pipeline.
 Follow these steps to set up and run Airflow locally using Docker Compose.